Krisluvoh/Kids-Closet/README.md

 ## Unsolved Problems
 - Incorporating real-time notifications for user interactions.
 - Optimizing performance for a larger number of concurrent users.
+- Adding functionality to able to remove products from the cart without having to go back to "Shop" to remove.

 ## Future Enhancements
 This project serves as a foundation for a more sophisticated platform.
 Future enhancements may include: